 • Mixed Media

 Students explore contemporary techniques and materials to create three-dimensional and two-dimensional pieces combining painting, drawing and sculpture.
-Formal elements of color and design are introduced at age appropriate levels.
+Formal elements of color and design are introduced at age-appropriate levels.

 • Sculpture